4renwald/Az.Secrets/README.md

 ## Usage and Example
 Import the module: `Import-Module Az.Secrets`

-Here's an example of a query to get the expiring secrets of specified applications and senting notifications to the recipients inside `$RecipientList` variable :
+Here's an example of a query to get the expiring secrets of specified applications and sending notifications to the recipients inside `$RecipientList` variable :

 ![](assets/images/result.png)
 <div align="center">